Duke of Rothesay

-Duke of Rothesay (/ˈrɒθsi/ ROTH-see; Diùc Baile Bhòid; Duik o Rothesay) is a dynastic title of the heir apparent to the British throne, currently William, Prince of Wales.
-William's wife Catherine, Princess of Wales, is the current Duchess of Rothesay.
-Duke of Rothesay was a title of the heir apparent to the throne of the Kingdom of Scotland before 1707, of the Kingdom of Great Britain from 1707 to 1800, and now of the United Kingdom of Great Britain and Northern Ireland.
-It is the title mandated for use by the heir apparent when in Scotland, in preference to the titles Duke of Cornwall (which also belongs to the eldest living son of the monarch, when and only when he is also heir apparent, by right) and Prince of Wales (traditionally granted to the heir apparent), which are used in the rest of the United Kingdom and overseas.
-The Duke of Rothesay also holds other Scottish titles, including those of Earl of Carrick, Baron of Renfrew, Lord of the Isles, and Prince and Great Steward of Scotland.
-The title is named after Rothesay on the Isle of Bute, but is not associated with any legal entity or landed property, unlike the Duchy of Cornwall.
+Duke of Rothesay (/ˈrɒθsi/ ROTH-see; Diùc Baile Bhòid; Duik o Rothesay) is the main dynastic title traditionally given to the male heir apparent to the Scottish and, later, British thrones.
+The dukedom was created in 1398 by King Robert III of Scotland for his eldest son.

+Duke of Rothesay is the title mandated for use by the heir apparent when in Scotland, in preference to the titles Prince of Wales and Duke of Cornwall, which are used in the rest of the United Kingdom and overseas.
+The title is named after Rothesay on the Isle of Bute, but is not associated with any legal entity or landed property.
+The Duke of Rothesay also holds other Scottish titles, including Earl of Carrick, Baron of Renfrew, Lord of the Isles, and Prince and Great Steward of Scotland.

+The current holder of the title is William, Prince of Wales, and his wife, Catherine, is the current Duchess of Rothesay.